YWolfeee/YWolfeee.github.io/_pages/about.md

 <!-- <h2 id="researchinterests">Research Interest</h2> -->
 <!-- <p> -->
-My Ph.D. research aims to advance generative AI capabilities for open problems through post-training and inference-time algorithm design.
-Specifically, for both text and vision generative models:
+My Ph.D. research aims to advance model capabilities for open problems through post-training and inference-time algorithm design.
+Specifically, for both text and vision models:
 - How do we continuously improve them via post-training, even at superhuman levels?
 - How do we scale test-time compute effectively and efficiently?